jaguerra2017/fdsu_prp_framework/commands/create-base-prp-parallel.md

 ## Why
 - Business value and user impact
-- Integration with existing features (from codebase analysis)
+- Integration with existing features (from codebase analysis of $CODEBASE_PATH)
 - Problems this solves and for whom

 ## What